Ara225/ara225.DynamoDBUserStore/README.md

 ```

 # Running the Sample
 I've included a sample ASP .NET Core app in this repo.
-It's very basic.
 It's basically just a plain old ASP .Net Core MVC template with this user store instead of the default.
-It's configured to connect to a DynamoDB running in Docker.
-You can reconfigure it to use a cloud DynamoDB (see step 5 above), or setup a local DynamoDB in Docker.
+It's configured to connect to a DynamoDB running in Docker, though you can change this behavior by setting the environment variable CONNECT_TO_CLOUD_DB to anything.
 I wrote about setting up a local DynamoDB <a href="https://dev.to/ara225/how-to-run-aws-dynamodb-locally-156i">on dev.to here</a> It creates a test user and a test role on startup.

-Aside from that setup, it's just a normal ASP .NET Core app; just build it and run it as normal.
+Aside from that setup, it's just a normal ASP .NET Core app.

 # Running the Tests
-Uses tests based on the Microsoft tests for Identity <a href="https://github.com/dotnet/aspnetcore/tree/9699b939f94b7524a178821d78addefa5af5d750/src/Identity/Specification.Tests/src">found here</a>.
+This project uses tests based on the Microsoft tests for Identity <a href="https://github.com/dotnet/aspnetcore/tree/9699b939f94b7524a178821d78addefa5af5d750/src/Identity/Specification.Tests/src">found here</a>.
 These have an Apache 2.0 license.
-These are pretty standard tests, just run them as you normally would.
-They will generate a lot of test users and roles.
+They're configured to connect to a DynamoDB running in Docker, though you can change this behavior by setting the environment variable CONNECT_TO_CLOUD_DB to anything.

 # Future Plans
 This project is fairly complete, and I'm pretty sure it's bug free so there's not much to do.
 I could implement IQueryableUserStore, but I don't really think it's worth the effort.